bruno-brant/dotnet-take-a-break/README.md

 ---

 Sleepy icon made by [Freepik](https://www.flaticon.com/authors/freepik).
-Active and resting icon were based on the sleepy icon.
+Active and resting icon made by me, based on the sleepy icon.